celiaberon/2ABT_behavior_models/README.md

 - "Stochastic"
 - Softmax

 The notebook `demo_models.ipynb` demonstrates how to fit and compute choice probabilities using the various models.
-Mouse data analyzed in Beron et al., 2022 is included in this repo as `mouse_data.csv`.
+Mouse data analyzed in Beron et al., 2022 can be found at https://doi.org/10.7910/DVN/7E0NM5 (note, this has changed from previous location).

 ### Simulate behavior from models
 This repo currently includes generative simulations for the HMM and RFLR.